Skip to main content

 2.1517.000.405.50

-CPM® S60V is a corrosion resistant, highly wear-resistant steel made by the Crucible Particle Metallurgy process.
+CPM® S60V is a corrosion resistant, highly wear-resistant steel.
 It is a martensitic stainless steel with a high volume of chromium and vanadium carbides for exceptionally good wear and corrosion resistance.
-S60V offers substantial improvements in wear resistance over 440C and D2, and other high chromium tool steels, with corrosion resistance much better than 440C.
+CPM® S60V offers substantial improvements in wear resistance over 440C ESR and D-2, and other high chromium tool steels, with corrosion resistance much better than 440C ESR.

 The CPM® process results in a finer, more uniform carbide distribution imparting improved toughness and grind ability to high alloy steels.
 The CPM® process also allows the design of more highly alloyed grades which cannot be produced by conventional steelmaking.